ildar-samit/virtual-dom-cljs/README.md

 ### UI data trees

-Vdom is based on [virtual-dom](https://github.com/Matt-Esch/virtual-dom), with a transparent mapping between Clojure data structures and the virtual-dom functions `VNode`, `VText`, and `svg`.
+virtual-dom is based on [virtual-dom](https://github.com/Matt-Esch/virtual-dom), with a transparent mapping between Clojure data structures and the virtual-dom functions `VNode`, `VText`, and `svg`.

 For example, the Clojure tree